Skip to main content

 tcb login

-If your account is not a master account, please refer to Sub-account Login in the login instructions.
+If your account is not a primary account, please refer to the Sub-account Login section in the login instructions.

 Tencent Cloud - Cloud API Key Authorization

 Tencent Cloud API keys can access all resources under your account.
-Please store them securely and replace them regularly.
-After replacing a key, promptly delete the old key.
+Please securely store and regularly rotate your keys.
+When replacing keys, promptly delete the old ones.

-First, you need to go to the Tencent Cloud official website to obtain Cloud API keys, then enter the following command in your terminal:
+First, you need to go to the Tencent Cloud official website to obtain the Cloud API Key, then enter the following command in your terminal:

 tcb login --key

-After pressing Enter, enter the SecretId and SecretKey of your Cloud API keys as prompted to complete the login.
+Press Enter, then enter the SecretId and SecretKey of your Cloud API Key as prompted to complete the login.

 Login in CI